 Most derivative instruments (swaps, caps, collars, etc.) are traded in over-the-counter markets for which there are no quoted prices.
-As a result, they are measured on the basis of models commonly used by the players involved to measure such financial instruments, using the market conditions existing at the end of the reporting period.
+As a result, they are measured based on models commonly used by the players involved to measure such financial instruments, using the market conditions existing at the end of the reporting period.